A weak lensing perspective on nonlinear structure formation with fuzzy dark matter: introduction

-Building on and extending the work of \cite{Li2018} who computed the one-loop matter spectrum for FDM, we use time-dependent nonlinear Eulerian perturbation theory up to fourth order to compute the tree- and loop-level bispectrum as well as the tree-level trispectrum.
-We go on to derive the corresponding lensing spectra for a Euclid-like lensing survey.
-We estimate the attainable signal-to-noise ratios as well as the $\chi^2$-functional for distinguishing axions of the masses $m = 10^{-21}$~eV, $m = 10^{-22}$~eV and $m = 10^{-23}$~eV from standard CDM.
-These masses are all in the range of FDM particle masses currently debated.
+Building on and extending the work of \cite{Li2018} who computed the one-loop matter spectrum for FDM, we use time-dependent nonlinear Eulerian perturbation theory up to fourth order to compute the tree- and loop-level bispectrum as well as the tree-level trispectrum. \highlighttext{To estimate the range of validity of our results, we compare the perturbation theory predictions with a set of $N$-body simulations with CDM and FDM initial conditions. } We go on to derive the corresponding lensing spectra for a Euclid-like lensing survey.
+We estimate the attainable signal-to-noise ratios as well as the $\chi^2$-functional for distinguishing axions of the masses $m = 10^{-21}$~eV, $m = 10^{-22}$~eV and $m = 10^{-23}$~eV from standard CDM. \highlighttext{These masses are interesting because they cover the range of masses that could possibly solve the small-scale crisis of CDM}.

 The outline of this paper is as follows: Section~\ref{sec:NonlinearStructureFormation} introduces the SPS, presents linear and nonlinear Eulerian perturbation theory for FDM and computes the matter spectra, bispectra and trispectra.
 Section~\ref{sec:WeakLensingPredictions} introduces the basics of weak lensing surveys, computes the respective lensing spectra and estimates the attainable weak lensing signal-to-noise ratios and $\chi^2$-functionals.
 Section~\ref{sect_summary} summarises and discusses the results.
-Appendices~\ref{appendix:NLEPT} through~\ref{appendix:CDMwithFDMIC} list the technical and numerical details of the FDM perturbation theory.
+Appendices~\ref{appendix:NLEPT} through~\ref{appendix:InfraredSafeIntegrands} list the technical and numerical details of the FDM perturbation theory.
+Appendix~\ref{appendix:NBody} lists the details of the $N$-body simulations.